SubmarinerApp/Submariner/README.md

 * Don't update the position slider if the window isn't visible, reducing CPU usage
 * Avoid downloading tracks if they're already downloaded
 * Remove some images, reduce application size
+* Don't show 404 messages to avoid noise w/ ID migrations
+* Avoid hitting download endpoint if unneeded
+* HTTP timeouts are now handled correctly
+* Fix tracks unable to be downloaded from Subsonic servers
 * Fix a crash when trying to play an album without any tracks
 * Fix a crash if the track's duration is nil
 * Fix attribute names in schema blocking future refactors.